xemantic/shader-web-background/README.md

 }
 ```

-:warn: Mipmaps are not supported.
+:warning: Mipmaps are not supported.

 See also [API - Shader: texture](API.md#shader-texture).